Our Directors

 Karel has extensive management and leadership experience in First Nations affairs at national and regional levels.
 She has also worked in Indigenous affairs at an international level.
 She has substantial experience in research, strength-based organisational reviews, strategic planning, policy analysis, development, implementation and review, and program management.

 Karel is also a Registered Midwife and a strong advocate for Birthing on Country Models of Care and for increasing the First Nations midwifery workforce.
 In 2019, Karel received a Distinguished Alumni Award for Excellence in Health, from the University of Canberra.
-Karel is currently completing a Doctorate, focussing on restorative practices in First Nations maternity care.
+Karel is currently completing a Doctorate, focussing on restorative practice in First Nations maternity care.

 Ken Craig